 With people who find themselves trapped in negative thought patterns, self-harm can help break the cycle by providing a distraction.
 For example, in cases of extreme anxiety, self-harming can relieve excess tension and help a person self-soothe.
 It can also help to refocus the attention elsewhere to provide relief from racing or negative thoughts.

 Additionally, some people may become addicted to the endorphins associated with self-injury.
 When the body becomes injured, endorphins are released that can cause feelings of euphoria, calmness, or even a type of high.
-When this happens, self-harm can be similar to that of someone with a substance addiction.
+When this happens, self-harm can be similar to that of someone with a substance abuse problem.

 To Feel Something: